nihadguluzade/marketsystem/README.md

 Database tables will be created once the program runs.
 Database name is **savt** and tables are **users**, **products**, **baskets**, **orders**.

 ### Compile
 To manually compile the program make sure to have JavaFX library installed on your system.
 It must be installed on default.

+Make sure to check the database username and password on <code>DBUtils.java</code> to create connection.

 Content of the program is constructed in Turkish language.